-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 15: To make the most efficient use of land Does the policy focus development towards previously developed land.
+Appraisal prompts Impact - Description Impact - Symbol Does the policy focus development towards previously developed land.
+Does the policy focus on maximising efficient uses of land?
 The extent of RC1, whilst located adjacent to previously developed land, appears to be limited to the vegetated river corridor only.
 There is no relationship between this policy and this SEA objective.
-0 Does the policy focus on maximising efficient uses of land?
-SEA 16: To maintain a high quality environment in terms of air quality Does the policy have an adverse impact on the Malton Air Quality Management area?
+0 Does the policy have an adverse impact on the Malton Air Quality Management area?
 This policy is an aspirational one which would support proposals which would lead to river corridor recreational enhancements.
 If this policy leads to the desired development coming forward, access and public use of the river corridor would be increased.
 This could have the effect of increasing opportunities for pedestrians and cyclists to travel through the plan area whilst avoiding the Malton Air Quality Management Area NO2 where emissions are concentrated.
 There could in the long run therefore be a positive impact here in terms of providing access to cleaner air.
-However the link is tenuous and uncertain. = A neutral impact is therefore recorded against this objective.
+However the link is tenuous and uncertain. = Does the policy focus development towards previously developed land.
+Does the policy focus on maximising efficient uses of land?
+Does the policy have an adverse impact on the Malton Air Quality Does the policy focus development towards previously developed land.
+Does the policy focus on maximising efficient uses of land?
+Does the policy have an adverse impact on the Malton Air Quality Management area?
+This policy is an aspirational one which would support proposals which would lead to river corridor recreational enhancements.
+If this policy leads to the desired development coming forward, access and public use of the river corridor would be increased.
+This could have the effect of increasing opportunities for pedestrians and cyclists to travel through the plan area whilst avoiding the Malton Air Quality Management Area NO2 where emissions are concentrated.
+There could in the long run therefore be a positive impact here in terms of providing access to cleaner air.
+However